 Events justifying termination

 Events that terminate an outsourcing without giving rise to a claim in damages against the terminating party depend on the contractual terms of the outsourcing agreement and the circumstances in which the termination occurs.
 For example, if a party proposes to terminate for material breach in circumstances where the breach is not material, it may be liable for repudiation.
-These situations are complex and very much dependent on the particular facts.
+These situations are complex and dependent on the particular facts.

 IP rights and know-how post-termination